-- 72. The Integrity Commissioner must determine whether the conduct described in the report is within the Integrity Commissioner's authority to investigate and whether the information given in the report provides reasonable grounds for believing that a violation of this Bylaw or City policy governing Member conduct. - 73.
-The Integrity Commissioner may reject any report received (a) more than 180 days after the date of the reported incident, or (b) more than 180 days after the reporter became aware of the incident, or (c) after the date of a municipal election which intervenes between the reported event and the date the report is received by the Commissioner. - 74.
-If the Integrity Commissioner, on receipt of the report, or at any time thereafter, is of the opinion that - (a) the conduct is not within the Integrity Commissioner's authority to investigate; - (b) the referral of the matter to the Integrity Commissioner is frivolous, vexatious or not made in good faith; - (c) the investigation is, or might be, hampered or the Member might be prejudiced by insufficiency of information identifying the reporter; or - (d) the conduct occurred during the period of a municipal election and is election conduct and not related to the legislated duties of a Member;
+72. The Integrity Commissioner must determine whether the conduct described in the report complaint is within the Integrity Commissioner's authority to investigate and whether the information given in the report complaint provides reasonable grounds for believing that a violation of this Bylaw or City policy governing Member conduct may have occurred.

-the Integrity Commissioner will advise the reporter in writing, setting out reasons for the decision, and close the file.
+- 73. The Integrity Commissioner may reject any report complaint received (a) more than 180 days after the date of the reported incident, or (b) more than 180 days after the reporter complainant became aware of the incident, or (c) after the date of a municipal election which intervenes between the reported event incident and the date the report complaint is received by the Commissioner. - 74.
+If the Integrity Commissioner, on receipt of the report complaint, or at any time thereafter, is of the opinion that: - (a) the conduct is not within the Integrity Commissioner's authority to investigate; - (b) the referral of the matter to the Integrity Commissioner is frivolous, vexatious or not made in good faith; - (c) the investigation is, or might be, hampered or the Member might be prejudiced by insufficiency of information identifying the reporter complainant; or - (d) the conduct occurred during the period of a municipal election and is election conduct and not related to the legislated duties of a Member;

-75. The Integrity Commissioner may request further information from the reporter before determining whether or not there are reasonable grounds for believing that a violation of this Bylaw or a City policy governing Member conduct may have occurred.
+the Integrity Commissioner will advise the reporter complainant in writing, setting out reasons for the decision, and close the file.

-76. If the Integrity Commissioner is of the opinion that there are no reasonable grounds for believing that a violation of this Bylaw or a City policy governing Member conduct has occurred the Integrity Commissioner will advise the reporter in writing, setting out reasons for the decision, and close the file.
+- 75. The Integrity Commissioner may request further information from the reporter complainant and/or the Member before determining whether or not there are reasonable grounds for believing that a violation of this Bylaw or a City policy governing Member conduct may have occurred. - 76.
+(1) If the Integrity Commissioner is of the opinion that there are no reasonable grounds for believing that a violation of this Bylaw or a City policy governing Member conduct has occurred, the Integrity Commissioner will advise the reporter complainant and Member in writing, setting out reasons for the decision, and close the file dismiss the complaint.
+The Integrity Commissioner's decision is final. - (2) If the Integrity Commissioner is of the opinion that there are reasonable grounds for believing that a violation of this Bylaw or a City policy governing Member conduct has occurred, the Integrity Commissioner will issue a notice of investigation and proceed with a formal investigation in accordance with sections 81 to 87. - 76.1 A Member may provide the Integrity Commissioner with written advice given by the Ethics Advisor regarding the incident being investigated.
+The Integrity Commissioner, upon confirmation of the advice by the Ethics Advisor, must consider such advice in investigating the complaint, or in any subsequent related complaint.